 The most common way of determining

 Named after the 1961 case Polaroid Corp.
 Vs. Polarad Elects.
-Corp., federal Intellectual Property courts use these tests to determine the likelihood of confusion between two brands.
+Corp., federal courts use these factors to determine the likelihood of confusion between two brands.

 The Polaroid Factors

 In total, there are eight Polaroid Factors.
 Each one describes a different piece of evidence that the court may consider in an infringement case.